oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.8 Unique Values
 The *unique* option specifies that values in an array must not be repeated.

-* For the ArrayOf type, if *unique* is present, an instance MUST be considered invalid if it contains duplicate values.
+* For the ArrayOf type, if *unique* is present an instance MUST be considered invalid if it contains duplicate values.

+#### 3.2.1.9 Set
+The *set* option, if present, specifies that an ArrayOf type is unordered, having the semantics of a SetOf type respectively.
+Note that there is no unordered Array type because the type of each item in an Array is determined by its position.

+* For the ArrayOf type, if *set* is present an instance MUST be considered invalid if it contains duplicate values.

-#### 3.2.1.9 Extension Point
+#### 3.2.1.10 Extension Point
 The *extend* option, if present, specifies that an Enumerated, Choice, Array, Map and Record type includes an "extension point" where new fields may be appended without breaking backward compatibility.